 The Land Use Pattern Allocation Guide (LUPAG) Map component of the General Plan is a representation of the document's goals and policies to guide the coordinated growth and development of the County.
 It reflects a graphic depiction of the physical relationship among the various land uses.
 The LUPAG Map establishes the basic urban and non-urban form for areas within the County.
-The General Plan designation for this property is Extensive Agriculture, which are lands not classified as Important Agricultural Land and includes lands that are not capable of producing sustained, high agricultural yields without the intensive application of modern farming methods and technologies due to certain physical constraints such as soil composition, slope, machine tillability and climate.
-Other less intensive agricultural uses such as grazing and pasture may be included in the Extensive Agriculture category.
-The request is not contrary to the General Plan designation as it will only be utilizing a small portion of a larger property that will benefit the general public in the area and those that travel along the highway with enhanced cellular service.
-The request is also consistent with the Public Utilities element of the General Plan.
+The General Plan designation for this property is Extensive Agriculture, which are lands not classified as Important Agricultural Land.
+These include lands that are not capable of producing sustained, high agricultural yields without the intensive application of modern farming methods and technologies due to certain physical constraints such as soil composition, slope, machine tillability and climate.
+Telecommunication facilities may be allowed in this area with the approval of a Use Permit from the Planning Commission.